victorzr/blockchain/README.md

    * Connect Metamask to the Ganache network
    * Import one of the Ganache accounts into Metamask with its private key
 3. Clone the repo
-4. Run "truffle migrate" from your CLI to migrate the smart contracts
+4. Run "truffle migrate" from your CLI to deploy the smart contracts
 5. Run "npm start" and connect your Metamask account
 6. Done!